 - Steps for Stress

 Support groups can vary in size; some people may want to talk while some might just want to listen.
 Although everyone will have different experiences, many of the feelings and thoughts are the same.
-The groups are a safe place where you can find a bit of peace, talk with others, get things off your chest, make friends, and often have the opportunity to get involved in new activities and events.
+Support groups are a safe place where you can find a place to rest, talk with others, get things off your chest, make friends, and often have the opportunity to get involved in new activities and events.

 If you are not ready to go along to a group or would rather speak with someone on your own, one-to-one sessions are available for most services.
 Sometimes being able to talk to someone you don’t know helps.
 Usually, your one-to-one will be with a professional who will be there to listen, offer some advice and suggest different ways of dealing with the situation.
 They are there to listen and sometimes that’s all you need to make yourself feel a bit better.